Research

 Senior Professor Roger Lewis

-Terahertz Physics.
-Terahertz radiation sources.
-Detectors of terahertz radiation.
-Active and passive components for manipulating terahertz radiation, including polarization control and beamshaping.
+Terahertz Physics, terahertz radiation sources, detectors of terahertz radiation, active and passive components for manipulating terahertz radiation, including polarization control and beamshaping.
 Applications of terahertz radiation to areas such as authentication and conservation of artwork, industrial processing and plastics recycling.

 Dr Enbang Li

-Photonics, Optical fibre sensing, Fibre-optic radiation detection.
+Photonics, optical fibre sensing, fibre-optic radiation detection.

 Senior Professor Peter Metcalfe

-Radiation dosimetry for stereotactic radiotherapy, MRI-Linac dosimetry,
+Clinical medical physics, radiation dosimetry for stereotactic radiotherapy, MRI-Linac dosimetry, MRI Biomarkers, radiomics, robotic guided dosimetry.

 Professor Alexey Pan

-Associate Professor Marco Petasecca
+Professor Marco Petasecca

 Dr Yujin Qi